rfwlab/rfw/docs/articles/essentials/creating-application.md

 }
 ```

-`NewHTMLComponent` wires the RTML template to the component, and `SetComponent` followed by `Init` prepares it for rendering.
-Once the router mounts the component, updates to its exported fields automatically patch the DOM.
+* `NewHTMLComponent` links the template to the component.
+* `SetComponent` + `Init` prepare it for rendering.
+* `AddHostComponent` registers a server‑side component that can interact with the client.

+When mounted, changes to exported fields trigger reactive DOM updates automatically.

+---

+## Next Steps

-Continue with the [Template Syntax](./template-syntax) guide to learn how RTML templates bind DOM output to Go state.
+Continue with [Template Syntax](./template-syntax) to learn how RTML templates bind DOM output to Go state.